nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 # IANA Considerations

-This document registers the disable_1rtt_encryption transport parameter in the "QUIC Transport Parameters" registry established in Section 22.2 of {{QUIC}}.
+This document registers a new value in the QUIC Transport Parameter
-The following fields are registered:

-Value:
-: 0xBAAD
+Registry:

+Value: TBD (using value 0xBAAD in early deployments)

-Parameter Name:
+Parameter Name: disable_1rtt_encryption
-: disable_1rtt_encryption

-Status:
-: Permanent

-Specification:
-: This document.

-Date:
-: Date of registration.

-Contact:
-: IETF QUIC Working Group (quic@ietf.org)

-Notes:
-: (none)
+Specification: Indicates disabled 1-RTT encryption is being negotiated

 --- back